airqo-platform/AirQo-frontend/netmanager/README.md

 `npm` Is our package manager of choice here.
 Check out setup instructions [here](https://nodejs.org/dist/) if you don't have it installed already. <br/><br/>
 **Note: This project is currently using node version 14.**

-To run the app, enter the project directory <br/>
+To run the app, enter the project directory, <br/>

 **a) Add the `.env` file**